abadid/cmsc424-spring2018/project2/README.md

 finaltab2.tcount(i) = sum of the values of tcount attribute in inittab from row i to row (i-inittab.transid(i)), if (i-inittab.transid(i)) < 1, then we sum the values up to row 1
 ```
-We provide an example to demonstrate the transformation rule below:
+For example, this transformation rule, when applied to the ```inittab``` from above, would produce the result:

 | transid | tcount |
 |:---:|:---:|